With the greatest leader above then, people barely know one exists.

 - Great leaders are not head-down.
 They see around corners, shaping their future, not just reacting to it.

-- Great leaders understand that having a more diverse network is a source of pattern identification at greater levels and also of solutions, because you have people that are thinking differently than you are.
-This allows them to do the above.
+- Great leaders understand that having a more diverse network is a source of pattern identification at greater levels and also of solutions, because you are working with people that think differently to the way you do.
+This allows them to do number 1.

 - Great leaders dare to be different.
-They don’t just talk about risk-taking, they actually do it.
-And one of the leaders shared with her the fact that the most impactful development comes when you are able to build the emotional stamina to withstand people telling you that your new idea is naïve or reckless or just plain stupid.
+They don’t just talk about risk-taking; they actually do it.
+One of her leaders shared with her the fact that the most impactful development comes when you are able to build the emotional stamina to withstand people telling you that your new idea is naïve or reckless or just plain stupid.

 Understanding these, she says, will determine your effectiveness as a 21st-century leader.

-I found an answer with an old master, John Kotter which I summarised in the diagram below.
+I found an answer with an old master, John Kotter, Professor of Leadership, Emeritus, at Harvard Business School, which I have summarised in the diagram below.
 A number of my coachees have it laminated and taped up in their office!

 How does this work for you in your day to day management vs leadership challenge?